A model reduction method based on nonlinear optimization for multiscale stochastic optimal control problems: Introduction

-The structure of this paper is arranged as follows: Section 2 presents the relevant definitions of stochastic optimal control problems, Section 3 elaborates on the construction of the $\mathcal{L}^2$-optimal reduced-order model for stochastic optimal control problems in detail, Section 4 introduces the generalized multiscale finite element method, Section 5 verifies the effectiveness of the method in stochastic coefficient PDE-constrained problems through numerical experiments, and this approach provides a systematic solution for real-time control of complex uncertain systems, bridging the gap between model order reduction theory and practical engineering applications.
+The paper is structured as follows.
+Section 2 presents the definition of stochastic optimal control problem and some relevant preliminaries.
+In Section 3, we elaborate in detail on the construction of the $\mathcal{L}_2$-optimal reduced-order model for these problems.
+Section 4 introduces the generalized multiscale finite element method.
+The effectiveness of the proposed approach is then verified in Section 5 through numerical experiments on PDE-constrained problems with stochastic coefficients.